The Northeast Brazil Travel Guide

 Poço da Princesa: Pools forming when the tide is out, creating calm, clear swimming spots.

-Main beach in front of the village, popular for swimming, sunbathing, sunset viewing.
+Main the coast in front of the village, popular for swimming, sunbathing, sunset viewing.

 Beautiful freshwater lagoons with crystal-clear waters and submerged hammocks.
 Major attractions.